The Virtual Area Group

 There are two ways to join the Virtual Area Group:

-- For those who are a not going to use Yahoo Group's site, send email to (click this link) firstname.lastname@example.org You will get a mail message back (usually within minutes), which asks you to confirm your intention by replying to it.
-A little later, you will get some automatic messages from the Virtual Area Group which says that your membership is awaiting approval....
-This is fairly quick, but if you want to get to the files area, or change settings, you still have to go through most of the first method later.
+- Send email to (click this link) email@example.com You will get a mail message back (usually within minutes), which asks you to confirm your intention by replying to it.
+A little later, you will get some automatic messages from the Virtual Area Group which says that your membership is awaiting approval (this final step requires a human to look at your 2mm membership details, so may take a little while).

-Whichever route you take, we recommend that you give the minimum information to Yahoo during registration.
-Please remember the basic security answers you give (such as data of birth) as these are used to gain access to Yahoo's account management features - without them you cannot change certain settings.
+Whichever route you take, we recommend that you give the minimum information to Groups.IO during registration.
+Please remember the basic security answers you give (such as data of birth) as these are used to gain access to account management features - without them you cannot change certain settings.

 Myths about Too Many Messages, Spam and Viruses